IbtihalFerwana/IbtihalFerwana.github.io/_pages/about.md

 ### At the momenet, I'm interested in:
 * Causal inference in health and policy
-* Science of science for scientifc evolution
-* Some NLP methods and applications
+* Fairness and out-of-distribution generalization in ML applications
 * Data completion and matrix estimation